 A THRIVING AND FAIR ECONOMY

 I grew up in a middle-class family with two working parents believing in the American Dream that hard work leads to economic success.
 That dream is now under attack as President Trump and his allies push for an economy that benefits the super-rich and special interests and leaves too many Americans behind.

 We need a thriving, innovative, and fair economy that is focused on creating the good middle-class jobs of today and tomorrow.
 That means supporting economic policies that strengthen the middle class and create jobs that enable families to succeed.
-In the Assembly, I'll fight to restore the American Dream and for a fair and thriving economy that benefits everyone.
+In the Assembly, I'll fight for a fair and thriving economy that benefits everyone.